 Seb – just shifted

 Having just shifted apartments, Seb is another typical declutter client.
 He is still living out of boxes and hasn’t had time to think about how to unpack and where to put things.
 The boxes were packed in a hurry by the removalists so aren’t categorised properly.
 Junk drawers put into boxes are just boxes full of junk.
-Therefore finding what he needs is difficult, however throwing everything onto random shelves won’t be a long-term solution.
+Therefore finding what he needs is difficult.
+But throwing everything onto random shelves won’t be a long-term solution.
 Seb knows this, but needs help to solve the problem.
 He wants to make a fresh start with his belongings.

 Tammy – working from home